Adopted South Korean Daughter Of US Army Colonel Ordered To Leave US After College

 Patrick of course, feels a great deal of guilt about the situation and his wife is unwilling to tear apart the family.

 “I’m going to go back to Korea too.
-I can’t leave her, Soo-Jinn Schreiber said.
+I can’t leave her,” Soo-Jin Schreiber said.